ssfsx17/ffpnp/Jobs/JobDetails/Knight.md

 ### Knight Tech T9

 Skullcracker Driver (6 AP) (single) - Attack, and 1/10th of the damage is also dealt to MP.
+The MP damage ignores Defense.

 Stock Break (20 AP) (multi) - Attack all enemies, and attempt to reduce them to 1 HP.
 The HP reduction effect is at -50 Accuracy.
+The HP reduction effect is considered a gravity effect.

 ### Knight Tech T10

-Climhazzard (20 AP) (BDL) (multi) - Attack all enemies for double damage, ignoring Evasion and Defense.
+Climhazzard (20 AP) (multi) - Attack all enemies for double damage, ignoring Evasion and Defense.